FEEDING BABIES AND JUVENILES

 • Should weigh between 84-130 grams

-Start to give solid food as the milk teeth should have erupted.
-It's often a good idea to wean the baby by intially liquidising some puppy meat and mixing it in with the milk substitute
+Start to give solid food as the new teeth should have erupted.
+It's often a good idea to wean the baby by intially liquidising some puppy meat and mixing it in with the formula

 Five to six weeks old

-Phase out hand feeds and give small dish of milk substitute and liquid food mixed together
+Phase out hand feeds and give small dish of formula and liquid food mixed together

 Hills Prescription A/D or Royal Canin Recovery RS are ideal first food choices and are normally well accepted by hoglets